 The term “centers” can mean a few different things, but they’re all about the same general concept.

 Centers are activities located in specific areas around the classroom.
 Often, each specific area is also referred to as a center.
-The time period on the classroom schedule for these activities is also often called centers.
+The time period on the preschool schedule for these activities is also often called centers.

 Children work in small groups during center time, and they can also work independently.

 Depending on your preference, some center activities can be done with the teacher, while others are completed with peers or individually.